haidang10897/Research-a-robust-and-imperceptible-blind-color-image-watermarking-using-Walsh-Hadamard-Transform/index.md

 <a name="1"></a>
 # Project information
-Scholar: Trần Hải Đăng
+Scholar: Tran Hai Dang
 Class: AT12ET - AT120515
 Instructor: Ths.
-Trần Thị Xuyên
+Tran Thi Xuyen
 Academy: Academy of Cryptography Techniques
 Project: Research a robust and imperceptible blind color image watermarking using Walsh Hadamard Transform
 Reference: An effective robust and imperceptible blind color image watermarking using WHT, K. Prabha, I. Shatheesh Sam